Rick Marschall

-Richard "Rick" Marschall (born February 3, 1949) is a writer/editor and comic strip historian, described by Bostonia magazine as "America's foremost authority on pop culture."
+Richard "Rick" Marschall (born February 3, 1949) is an American writer, editor, and comic strip historian, described by Bostonia magazine as "America's foremost authority on pop culture."
 Marschall has served as an editor for both Marvel and Disney comics, plus several syndicates.

 Work

 Marschall has written and edited more than 62 books on cultural topics, including the history of comics, television and country music.
 He has documented the history of comic strips in two magazines he edited: Nemo, the Classic Comics Library and Hogan's Alley.
 For Marvel, he founded the slick graphic story magazine Epic Illustrated.
 He edited comic strips (Peanuts, BC, Dick Tracy), scripted for graphic novels and animated cartoons (ThunderCats) and edited a book with Dr. Seuss.

 Marschall has taught creative writing at the Summer Institute for the Gifted at Bryn Mawr College and techniques of fiction at Rutgers University and the School of Visual Arts.

 In 2009, he teamed with Jonathan Barli to launch Rosebud Archives, dedicated to the preservation and publication of comic art in prints, portfolios and books.
 That same year, he looked back on his career: